JOSM/josm-plugins/MicrosoftStreetside/README.md

     ant dist
     gradle build

-Now Restart JOSM and activate the MicrosoftStreeside plugin in your preferences.
+Now Restart JOSM and activate the MicrosoftStreetside plugin in your preferences.
 The MicrosoftStreetside menu items will appear in the JOSM main menu after JOSM is restarted.